TheSilvered/nest/README.md

 - [ ] Remove `_cwd_` and rename `_get_cwd` and `_set_cwd` to `get_cwd` and
   `set_cwd` in `stdsys.nest`
 - [ ] Rename `co.pause` to `co.yield`
-- [ ] Make the return value of `co.pause` the arguments passed to the coroutine
+- [ ] Make the return value of `co.pause` the arguments passed to `co.call`
+  when it is used to restart it
 - [ ] Change `co.call` to accept less arguments than the function requires
 - [ ] Change `err.try` to accept less arguments than the function requires